Madrid’s ghost subway and Milan’s canal-side bars

 Covid - entry requirements

-All passengers arriving in Spain must fill in an FCS health control form and will undergo a temperature check and visual inspection.
+All passengers arriving in Spain must fill in an FCS health control form.
 When you complete the form, you will be issued with a personal non-transferrable QR code which you must show at the airport health control on arrival.
 You may be asked to show your negative result in paper or electronic format.

 What can I do?

-Flights from Luxembourg with Luxair leave three times a week in June, and five to six times a week in July and August.
+Flights from Luxembourg with Luxair leave three times a week in February, and five to six times a week from mid March.
 The journey time is just under two and a half hours.
 Ryanair also flies direct from Luxembourg to Madrid three times a week.

 Things to see and do